Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 <p class="firstLetter"> What makes Elon Musk tick?
 You know, the guy behind Tesla, SpaceX, and even PayPal.
 Today, we're diving deep into his mind, exploring his personality through the lens of the Enneagram Type 5.
 So, please grab a cup of coffee, and let's get started.
 And hey, if you find this intriguing, check out 9takes to explore your personality!</p>

-> **Disclaimer** This analysis of Elon Musk's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Elon.
+> **Disclaimer** This analysis of Elon Musk's Enneagram type is purely speculative, based on publicly available information, and may not reflect Elon's personality type.

 <div
   style="display: flex;